Greetings From the Program Director

 Dr. Forugh Homayounrooz is the Program Director for the Internal Medicine Residency Program at Stamford Hospital/Columbia University Vagelos College of Physicians & Surgeons.
 She joined the program in 2017.
-She is Associate Clinical Professor of Medicine at the Columbia University Vagelos College of Physicians & Surgeons.
+She is Associate Clinical Professor of Medicine at the Columbia University Vagelos College of Physicians & Surgeons and Associate Professor of Medicine at the Frank H. Netter MD School of Medicine at Quinnipiac University.
 She received her Medical Degree from Tehran University of Medical Sciences, Tehran, Iran.
 She completed her Internal Medicine Residency and Chief Medical Residency at Hospital of St. Raphael, Yale School of Medicine, New Haven, CT.
 Dr. Homayounrooz later completed Fellowship in General Internal Medicine at University of North Carolina, Chapel Hill, NC.
 She has participated in national faculty development courses in ABIM, ACGME, ACP, AAIM and APDIM.
-Her passion is in the fields of medical education, patient safety, quality improvement, resident wellness, diversity training and women’s health.
-She has worked regionally and nationally in development of high value care and wellness curriculum for physicians.
+Her passion is in the fields of medical education, patient safety, quality improvement, resident wellness, diversity equity and inclusion and women’s health.
+She has worked regionally and nationally in development of high value care and wellness curriculum for resident physicians.

 Thank you for your interest in the Stamford Hospital’s Residency Program in Internal Medicine.
-I'm delighted to share my excitement and enthusiasm at the fact that our residency program is here at Stamford Hospital, an institution in which our mission and values perfectly correlate with the goals of the Accreditation Council on Graduate Medical Education (ACGME) for residency education.
-These goals include enhancing the safety and quality of patient care in teaching hospitals, meeting the educational needs of residents, creating and fostering a diverse and inclusive learning environment for our residency program.
+I'm delighted to share my excitement and enthusiasm at the fact that our residency program is at Stamford Hospital, an institution in which our mission and values perfectly correlate with the goals of the Accreditation Council for Graduate Medical Education (ACGME).
+These goals include enhancing the safety and quality of patient care in teaching hospitals, meeting the educational needs of residents, creating, and fostering a diverse and inclusive learning environment.

-We have an effective Faculty Advising Program that has resulted in scholarly activity for our residents; in fact all of our residents are required to engage in a research or quality improvement project.
-In addition, our fellowship placement is very successful because of the professional mentoring that occurs in this program.
+We have an effective Faculty Advising Program that has resulted in scholarly activity for our residents; in fact, all of our residents are required to engage in a research or quality improvement project.
+In addition, our program is very successful with placing graduates in prestigious fellowships because of the professional mentoring that occurs in this program.
 Our Intensive Care Unit is nationally renowned which provides our residents with a comfort level comparable to that of a fellow in Pulmonary/Critical Care Medicine upon graduation.

 Moreover, we are a community-based, university-affiliated residency program that enjoys a meaningful relationship with Columbia University's Vagelos College of Physicians and Surgeons and Frank H. Netter, MD School of Medicine at Quinnipiac University.
 Medical students rotate through Stamford Hospital, and residents who match here will have plenty of opportunities to hone their skills as teachers.

-The residency program has dedicated curricula on resident wellness, communication skills, procedures training, point of care ultrasound (POCUS) and diversity, equity and inclusion (DEI).
+The residency program has dedicated curricula on resident wellness, communication skills, procedures training with simulation, point of care ultrasound (POCUS) and diversity, equity and inclusion (DEI).

 Stamford Health offers an ideal environment that ensures residents, upon graduation, the ability to identify systems errors and devise and implement systems that positively impact patient safety and quality.
 Our residents are well prepared to meet the challenges of practicing medicine in today's environment.